open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 wget https://raw.githubusercontent.com/open-mmlab/mmengine/main/docs/resources/config/modify_base_var.py
 ```

-## Read the configuration file.
+## Read the configuration file

 `Config` provides a uniform interface `Config.fromfile()` to read and parse configuration files.

-A legitimate configuration file should define a set of key-value pairs, and here are a few examples:
+A valid configuration file should define a set of key-value pairs, and here are a few examples:

 Python：